LLNL/sundials/doc/shared/sundials/Install.rst

 .. cmakeoption:: SUNDIALS_BUILD_WITH_PROFILING

-   Build SUNDIALS with capabilties for fine-grained profiling.
+   Build SUNDIALS with capabilities for fine-grained profiling.
    This requires POSIX timers or the Windows ``profileapi.h`` timers.

    Default: OFF